DocuMentorApps/OfflineDocumentation/Documentation/Development.md

    * In your cloned repo:
       * Run $ bundle install
       * Run $ bin/setup
+       * on Windows: ruby bin/setup
       * Run $ yarn install
       * Create a .env file in the root of the project following the .env.example file
             * **This is where you will specify postgres username, password, access keys etc.
       * To set up tables run: rails db:migrate
+      * Add the data to the database: rails db:seed
       * To populate tables with test data run:  rails dev:prime